-During treatment, a spray of cooling nitrogen can decrease sensation or, if necessary, an anaesthetic cream can be used to alleviate any discomfort.
+During treatment, a spray of cooling air with our Zimmer Cooler can decrease discomfort or, if necessary, local anaesthetic can be used to alleviate any discomfort.
 For people with elevated pain sensitivity, taking an analgesic an hour or so before the treatment can serve to calm fears by providing a maximum level of comfort.

 When your PDT treatment is complete, you might feel sunburned or even be a little swollen.
 An over-the-counter painkiller can help with the discomfort.
 The discomfort should diminish within a day or two, depending on the severity of your cancer and the extent of the treatment itself.
 Your skin will be red and peeling for about a week.

-Unlike other non-surgical treatments for skin cancer, Photodynamic Therapy requires an investment of time.
 From start to finish, you will likely be at our offices for up to four hours.
-Our patients generally require six to seven days of downtime to recover from a full-face treatment.
-People who are having smaller areas treated can be good to go within four days.
+Our patients generally require five to seven days of downtime to recover from a full-face treatment.
+People who are having individual lesions treated can continue on with most activities within 24 hours.